Prosecutors Question Italy’s Conte Over Slow Virus Lockdowns

 “We didn’t lose five days, we lost two months,” Gori told the foreign press association this week.

 He noted that Italy's health ministry on Jan.
-22 issued instruction to local health authorities to flag any cases of anomalous pneumonia as possible coronavirus cases that should be tested.
+22 issued a circular instructing local health authorities to flag any cases of anomalous pneumonia as possible coronavirus cases that should be tested.
 On Jan.
 27, the health ministry amended that instruction to only test pneumonia patients who had visited China or been in direct contact with someone who had.

 The narrowing of criteria “restricted the field of observation and impeded Italy, Lombardy and Bergamo from recognizing that the epidemic was already here many weeks before it was officially recognized," he said.